edieguez/robotics-notes/java/blocks.md

 ## Order of initialization

-1. Fields and instance initializer blocks are run in the order they appear in the file
+1. Fields and static/instance initializer blocks are run in the order they appear in the file
 2. The constructor runs after all fields and instance initializer blocks have run
 3. `static` and instance blocks run **before** an static method. i.e. `main` method